 Current Projects

-Watershed Restoration
+Porupine Creek Watershed Restoration

-Due to a number of reasons- such as agricultural runoff, mismanaged grazing, fire suppression, beaver extermination, river straightening, draining of fields and wetlands, and overuse of water- most (if not all) of the streams and rivers in the Northern Great Plains are in a severely degraded state.
+Due to a number of reasons- agricultural runoff, mismanaged grazing, fire suppression, beaver extermination, river straightening, draining of fields and wetlands, and overuse of water- most (if not all) of the streams and rivers in the Northern Great Plains are in a severely degraded state.
 Many of the once-perennial and ephemeral streams on our working lands remain dry for the majority of the year, leaving producers and communities in a state of water insecurity.

 Bumblebee Surveys